 6. Add an attractive CTA

-If you have made it and the reader has arrived to the end, make sure he doesn’t leave without taking that action you have thought of before sitting down to write your email.
+If you have made it and the prospect has read all the way until the end, make sure he doesn’t leave without taking that action you have thought of before sitting down to write your email.

 Make sure there is always something for the reader when they click on it.